tarampampam/poke/README.md

 - Tests are parallelized by running them in their own thread to maximize performance
 - Ready to work out of the box, config free
 - Cross-platform (like any go-based app)
+- The jest-like syntax for grouping tests cases and asserts
 - Built-in **faker** (fake data generator, like strings, numbers, IP addresses, UUIDs, and so on), **hashing** and **encoding** functions
 - Easy to use by developers and QA engineers

 ## ⚙ Usage

-Let's start from the simples example.
+Let's start from the simplest example.
 Create a file `./test.js` with the following content:

 ```js
 #!/usr/bin/env poke run